Writing on Kauri

 While not required, adding profile details gives readers extra details about you, and adds a username to your articles.
 Kauri keeps your email address private, and we use it for notifications.

-- Articles: Shows all your published articles.
+- Articles: Your published articles.

-- Collections: Shows all the article collections you created.
+- Collections: The article collections you created.

 Writing an Article